Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders

 For a given row, users are about twice as likely to go down than up except for the case of Row 2 (e.g. Row 2-1: 2309 vs. Row 2-3: 2701).
 Moreover, visualized in \cref{fig:row_transitions}b the down transition Row 1-2 and up transition 1-2 are inflated when compared to similar down and up transitions.
 We hypothesize that this is due to a top 2 row bias, which we confirm in a later analysis (see \cref{fig:heat_map}a).

 While adjacent transitions are much more common than row skipping transitions (see \cref{fig:row_transitions}c), row skipping is still present in the data.
 For Rows 3 through 9, the ratio of the count of skip transitions to adjacent transitions is around 1:10.
 The last Row 10 has the most relative skips around 1:2, but it is also in this case where a user is most likely to skip up to a previous row that is the most interesting (assuming that they sequentially observed all or some of the rows before 10).
 The other edge row, Row 1 has a ratio of 1:7, which is more likely than Rows 3 to 9.
-Finally, Row 2 is an outlier with a ratio of 1:33 due to the large number of adjacent transitions (top 2 row bias) and the initial presentation of the page (see \cref{fig:Initial_bias}) that requires a scrolling for a row skip.
+Finally, Row 2 is an outlier with a ratio of 1:33 due to the large number of adjacent transitions (top 2 row bias) and the initial presentation of the page (see \cref{fig:Initial_bias}) that requires scrolling before it is even possible to perform a row skip.